Defelo/AdventOfCode/README.md

 # AdventOfCode
-[Advent of Code](https://adventofcode.com/) solutions in Python, Rust, Haskell and APL
+[Advent of Code](https://adventofcode.com/) solutions in Rust, Haskell, Python and APL